ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

     $ cat id_ed25519.pub >> authorized_keys
     ~~~

 3. Export this key pair and keep it in a safe location.
-Remember that you will need to generate the `.ppk` file from the private key so you can connect from Windows clients.
-Check out the [**G901** appendix chapter](G901%20-%20Appendix%2001%20~%20Connecting%20through%20SSH%20with%20PuTTY.md) to see how.
+Remember that you need to generate the `.ppk` file from the private key for connecting from Windows clients.
+Check out the [appendix chapter **G901**](G901%20-%20Appendix%2001%20~%20Connecting%20through%20SSH%20with%20PuTTY.md#generating-a-ppk-file-from-a-private-key) to learn how.

 > [!WARNING]
-> **You won't be able to login as the administrative user with its new SSH key pair yet!**\
+> **You cannot login as the administrative user with its new SSH key pair yet!**\
 > Since the `publickey` method is still not enabled in the `sshd` service's configuration, the SSH server in your Proxmox VE node will reject your key pair if you attempt to login with it.
 >
 > Just use the password and the TOTP code for now at this point.
 In the next [Hardening the `sshd` service](#hardening-the-sshd-service) section you will finally enable the `publickey` method, allowing you login remotely with your key pair.

 ## Hardening the `sshd` service

-As you did in the [**G007**](G007%20-%20Host%20hardening%2001%20~%20TFA%20authentication.md) and [**G009** chapters](G009%20-%20Host%20hardening%2003%20~%20SSH%20key%20pairs%20and%20sshd%20service%20configuration.md), you need to change two configuration files:
+As you did in the chapters [**G007**](G007%20-%20Host%20hardening%2001%20~%20TFA%20authentication.md) and [**G009**](G009%20-%20Host%20hardening%2003%20~%20SSH%20key%20pairs%20and%20sshd%20service%20configuration.md), you need to change two configuration files:

 - `/etc/pam.d/sshd`
 - `/etc/ssh/sshd_config`

-Also, you'll need to create a new `pam` group for grouping the users that will connect through SSH to the VM, like the administrative user `mgrsys`.
+You also need to create a new `pam` group for grouping the users that will connect through SSH to the VM, like the administrative user `mgrsys`.

 ### Create group for SSH users